shicy17/IDO-VFI/README.md

 ****
 # 👉Citation
-Citations are welcome, and if you use all or part of our code in a published article or project, please cite the preprint version of our article that available on arXiv [IDO-VFI](https://arxiv.org/abs/2305.10198).
+Citations are welcome, and if you use all or part of our codes in a published article or project, please cite the preprint version of our article that available on arXiv [IDO-VFI](https://arxiv.org/abs/2305.10198).

 BibTeX of the preprint version:
 @misc{shi2023idovfi,